TimSijstermans/springmdb/README.md

 Alternatively use the docker-compose file which is included in the repository to spin both up at once on a VM.

+When using the Docker image or docker-compose file the site is served at the root of the url. (url:8080/)

 # Todo:
 - Clientside + Serverside Form validation
 - New person